Beech Grove Book and Phone App

 Rinard Orchid Greenhouse Strategic Marketing Plan

 The Dr. Joe and Alice Rinard Orchid Greenhouse (ROGH) maintains the Ball State University Wheeler-Thanhauser Orchid Collection.
 Located on campus within Christy Woods, the purpose of the collection is “to conserve rare and endangered species of orchids, disseminate them for conservation, and use the collection for research and education.”
 The recent construction of the ROGH was made possible with a donation from Dr. Joe Rinard in memory of his wife Alice.
 The new facility provides many new programming and fund raising opportunities not only for ROGH, but also to support the mission of the Department of Biology and the Field Station and Environmental Education programs, as a whole.
 This project will develop a Strategic Marketing Plan (including programming and communication initiatives) that enables these units to creatively achieve their educational mission with limited resources.
 Students who have backgrounds in art, biology, communication, English, graphic design, journalism, marketing, natural resources and environmental management, public relations, telecommunications, and related fields are encouraged to apply.
 Enrollment is by permission only.

-This project will be run as MKG-498-2 CRN#25430 (Advanced Immersive Experience in Marketing) and will meet on a variable MWF 2:00schedule.
+This project will be run as MKG-498-2 CRN#25430 (Advanced Immersive Experience in Marketing) and will meet on Tuesday evenings from 6:30pm to 9:10pm.
 (The MKG-498 course applies as a 400-level MKG elective for both Marketing majors and minors.)
 No pre-requisites are required to enroll in this course.

 For more information, contact John Vann, Miller College of Business Faculty Mentor at (765) 716-5089.
 Apply now!